 About the Commission

-No more than four members from the same political party may sit on the Commission.
-The Commissioners represent the diversity of the State of Illinois in all of its facets, and must meet one of the following qualifications: (1) licensed to practice law in the State of Illinois; (2) have at least three years of experience as a hearing officer at the Human Rights Commission; (3) have at least four years of professional experience working for or dealing with individuals or corporations affected by the Act or similar laws in other jurisdictions.
+No more than four Commissioners from the same political party may sit on the Commission.
+The Commissioners represent the diversity of the State of Illinois in all of its facets and must meet one of the following qualifications: (1) licensed to practice law in the State of Illinois; (2) have at least three years of experience as a hearing officer at the Human Rights Commission; or (3) have at least four years of professional experience working for or dealing with individuals or corporations affected by the Act or similar laws in other jurisdictions.

 Mission Statement